BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/id-resolution.md

 ## Example

 The following example shows how to perform a request and possible responses.
-If the provided identifier can be resolved uniquely, the response is identical to that of the [resource fetch operation](resources-api.md#fetch).
-In case there are multiple choices, the response is that of a [listing operation](resources-api.md#list) that filters for the resource identifier.
+If the provided identifier can be resolved uniquely, the response is identical to that of the @ref:[resource fetch operation](resources-api.md#fetch).
+In case there are multiple choices, the response is that of a @ref:[listing operation](resources-api.md#list) that filters for the resource identifier.

 Request
 :   @@snip [request.sh](assets/id-resolution/request.sh)